Guide to How Long the Student Loan Consolidation Process Can Take

 Federal student loans come from the federal government through the U.S. Department of Education.
 Terms and conditions are set by law, including the interest rate.

 To consolidate federal student loans, you first must fill out the Federal Direct Consolidation Loan Application and Promissory Note, which should take about 30 minutes to complete.
-From there, as mentioned above, the process of consolidation generally will take anywhere from 30 to 45 business days.
-With some services, the timeline could extend as long as 75 days for processing.
+From there, the process of consolidation takes approximately six weeks.
+Borrowers can check the status of their application at StudentAid.gov.

 Until the consolidation process is complete, you must continue to make payments on your current loans.
-Only once the servicer determines your loans are eligible for consolidation and you get the go-ahead should you begin paying your new loan in order to pay off your old loans.
+Once the servicer determines your loans are eligible for consolidation, you may begin paying your new loan instead.

 Private Loans

-However, you can refinance, which means you switch to a private lender to get a better rate or terms.
-You can refinance a single loan or combine a number of loans to give you a new loan.
 Refinancing federal student loans means that all of your loans become private loans.
-However, you lose access to federal student loan benefits like interest rate discounts and loan cancellation benefits when you do this.
+As a result, you lose access to federal student loan benefits like interest rate discounts and loan cancellation benefits.
 (You can learn more about the pros and cons in our student loan refinancing guide.)

-Refinancing with a private student loan lender typically takes less time — just a few business days.
-However, this timeline can be longer if additional documentation is needed or if you have a co-applicant.
-In these cases, the process can take from 10 business days up to three weeks, depending on the lender.
+Refinancing with a private student loan lender typically takes less time — sometimes just a few business days.
+However, this timeline can be longer if additional documentation is needed or if you have a coapplicant.
+In these cases, the timeline can vary depending on the lender and the time it takes the borrower to gather and submit the documents.

 Is There Any Way to Accelerate the Student Loan Consolidation Process?

-However, you may want to consider skipping the consolidation process altogether and refinance your student loans with a private lender, which will likely take less time.
-However, you may want to take a look at a student loan refinancing rate calculator to make sure it will financially work to your advantage.
+You may want to consider skipping the consolidation process altogether and refinance your student loans with a private lender, which will likely take less time.
+You can take a look at a student loan refinancing rate calculator to make sure it will financially work to your advantage.

 Pros and Cons of Consolidating Student Loans

-Lower your monthly payment: You could lower your monthly payment.
+Lower your monthly payment.
+You could lower your monthly payment.
 It’s possible to extend your payment term to 30 years, which allows you to take more time to repay.
-Could lose out some benefits: If you choose to consolidate your loans using a refinance, you may lose out on interest rate discounts, principal rebates, or loan cancellation benefits.

-Can change loan servicers: You can switch loan servicers, the entity that handles the day-to-day details of your loan, which can help you out if you’re unhappy with your current servicer.
-Lose credit for prior payments: If you’ve been working toward an income-driven repayment plan or PSLF, you’ll lose credit for any payments made toward them.
+Change loan servicers.
+You can switch loan servicers, the entity that handles the day-to-day details of your loan, which can help you out if you’re unhappy with your current servicer.
+Losing credit for prior payments.
+If you’ve been working toward an income-driven repayment plan or PSLF, you’ll lose credit for any payments made toward them.

-Can switch to a fixed-rate loan: You can switch any variable interest rates to a fixed-rate loan, which can offer you more stability in your monthly payments.
-Interest added to your principal balance: Outstanding interest on loans you consolidate becomes part of your principal balance on the new loan, which means interest will then accrue on a higher principal balance.
+Switch to a fixed-rate loan.
+You can switch any variable interest rates to a fixed-rate, which can offer you more stability in your monthly payments.
+Paying capitalized interest.
+Outstanding interest on loans you consolidate becomes part of your principal balance on the new loan, which means interest will then accrue on a higher principal balance.

-If you think it might take too long to consolidate your student loans or might just want a different option instead, you may have these alternatives available to you:
+If you think it might take too long to consolidate your student loans or you just want a more options, you may have these alternatives available to you:

 • Deferment: If you can claim medical or financial hardship, or you’re back in school or between jobs, you may be able to pause your student loan payments through deferment.